basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>bitcask.expiry</code></td>
 <td>By default, Bitcask keeps all of your data around.
-If your data has limited time value, or if for space reasons you need to purge data, you can set the <code>expiry</code> option.
+If your data has limited time value, or if you need to purge data for space reasons, you can set the <code>expiry</code> option.
 For example, if you need to purge data automatically after 1 day, set the value to <code>1d</code>. <code>off</code> disables automatic expiration</td>
 <td><code>off</code></td>
 </tr>